 She was depicted as a woman wearing a standard topped by a jackal, or as a large black dog or jackal.
-Probably the most notable example is that of the triad of Menkaure, Hathor and Anput.
-She was ocassionally depicted as a woman with the head of a jackal, but this is very rare.
+She was occasionally depicted as a woman with the head of a jackal, but this is very rare.

-copyright J Hill 2010
+Copyright J Hill 2010